If you decide to sell your home, you need to find alternative accommodation that you can afford. This could be through:

 If it’s not possible to keep your home, the council will have a duty to help you to find somewhere else to live.
 The council will only have to provide you with accommodation while they help you find somewhere else if you are in priority need, eg if you have dependent children, you/your partner is pregnant, or if you have a disability or are vulnerable in some way.

-If you think you will need to apply to the council for help, get advice before the sale is final.
+If you think you will need to apply to the council for help, get help before the sale is final.
 An adviser may be able to help you convince the council that you did everything you could to keep your home.

 See the section on homelessness for more information on when a local council must help you.